zoroqi/srid.ca/imported/Carnivore diet.md

 Contrary to popular belief, the carnivore diet provides all the necessary nutrients and is generally safe to do long-term.
 Meat is [nutritionally complete food](http://www.diagnosisdiet.com/food/meats/), and [some indigenous groups](https://justmeat.co/peoples/) have traditionally eaten an all-meat diet.

 One ought to pay lip service to general medical wisdom and any dominant nutrition ideology as they are laced with an anti-meat bias \(see below\) using [problematic epidemiological studies](https://www.diagnosisdiet.com/epidemilogical-studies/) where, depending on the researcher's nutritional bias, one can establish [_any_ food item to be problematic](https://academic.oup.com/ajcn/article/97/1/127/4576988).
-For a telling instance of how biased health organizations can be, see [[23ad7009]] (and others at [[[2015201]]]).
+For a telling instance of how biased health organizations can be, see [[23ad7009]] (and others at [[[Anti-meat propaganda]]]).

 ## Resources